 These specifications are referred to “Media Service Enablers”.

 In implementations and deployments, this is once in a while referred to as Software development kit (SDK) that are accessible by applications through well-defined APIs.
 Other organizations such as MPEG define application formats in order to collect multiple technologies to provide a set of functions to be used by third party applications.
+However, the set of collected technologies is typically restricted to MPEG defined technologies and does typically also not include protocols, QoS or 5G System functionalities.

 A few potential properties of media service enablers are provided: